technicated/swift-evolution/proposals/YYYY-variadic-generics.md

   }
 }
 ```
-As said before, variadic values of compatible type can be directly passed to one another.
-Variadic Generics can also be specialized with no types at all:
+As said before, variadic values of compatible type can be directly passed to one another; moreover Variadic Generics can also be specialized with no types at all:
 ```swift
 func zip<S1: Sequence, S2: Sequence, variadic Ss: Sequence>( _ s1: S1, _ s2: S2, _ ss: Ss